 [LOO] + [SEE]

-Lucy is a current third year student ('27) majoring in Health Sciences with a minor in Health Psychology, on the PreMed track.
+Lucy is a current fourth year student ('27) majoring in Health Sciences with a minor in Health Psychology, on the PreMed track.
 She is from Reading, Massachusetts and enjoys going on walks with her dog and spending time with friends in her free time.
 Her research interests include assessing the social determinants of health and how limited access to healthcare impacts different disadvantage communities, particularly women and children.
 As an aspiring physician, she hopes to make an impact in her local community of Boston by tackling the barriers to health experienced by those who need care the most.

 she/her